keriotisna/Project-Showcase/README.md

 ## Database Systems
 ---

-> [!NOTE] Course Overview
->
+**Course Overview**
-> - Provided a comprehensive understanding of MySQL relational database queries, schemas, normalization, transactions, and indexing.
+- Provided a comprehensive understanding of MySQL relational database queries, schemas, normalization, transactions, and indexing.
-> - Applied optimizations and design considerations for relational database schema creation while considering tradeoffs of normalization and isolation levels.
+- Applied optimizations and design considerations for relational database schema creation while considering tradeoffs of normalization and isolation levels.
-> - Introduced document and graph databases systems through MongoDB and Neo4j as well as their tradeoffs when compared to relational databases.
+- Introduced document and graph databases systems through MongoDB and Neo4j as well as their tradeoffs when compared to relational databases.

 **Detailed Course Description**